 - Air Force Reserve Family Program

-Non-military community organizations that support military families are also considered a part of the Military Family Readiness System, as they play a key role in providing the services you need for everyday life.
-Your local access points, Military and Family Support Center, National Guard and Reserve Component Family Program and Military OneSource, can also connect you to other approved providers, offering services in your local community.
+Non-military community organizations that support military families are also a part of the Military Family Readiness System, as they play a key role in providing the services you need for everyday life.
+Your local access points, Military and Family Support Center, National Guard and Reserve Component Family Program and Military OneSource, can connect you to approved providers that offer services in your local community.